Pineal gland

-The pineal gland (also known as the pineal body or epiphysis cerebri) is a small endocrine gland in the brain of most vertebrates.
+The pineal gland (also called the pineal body) is a small endocrine gland in the brain of most vertebrates.
 It produces melatonin, a serotonin-derived hormone, which modulates sleep patterns following the diurnal cycles.
 The shape of the gland resembles a pine cone, which gives it its name.

 The pineal gland is located in the epithalamus, near the center of the brain, between the two hemispheres, tucked in a groove where the two halves of the thalamus join.
 It is one of the neuroendocrine secretory circumventricular organs in which capillaries are mostly permeable to solutes in the blood.

 The pineal gland is present in almost all vertebrates, but is absent in protochordates, in which there is a simple pineal homologue.
 The hagfish, archaic vertebrates, lack a pineal gland.
 In some species of amphibians and reptiles, the gland is linked to a light-sensing organ, variously called the parietal eye, the pineal eye or the third eye.
 Reconstruction of the biological evolution pattern suggests that the pineal gland was originally a kind of atrophied photoreceptor that developed into a neuroendocrine organ.

 Galen in the 2nd century C.E. could not find any functional role and regarded the gland as a structural support for the brain tissue.
-He gave the name konario, meaning cone or pinecone, which during the Renaissance was translated into Latin as pinealis.
+He gave the name konarion, meaning small cone or pinecone, which during the Renaissance was translated into Latin as pinealis.
 The 17th-century philosopher René Descartes regarded the gland as the primary locus of mind-body interaction, describing it as the "principal seat of the soul".

 Etymology

-The word pineal, from Latin pinea (pine-cone) in reference to the gland's similar shape, was first used in the late 17th century.
+The word pineal, from Latin pinea (conifer cone), refers to the cone-like shape of the gland, as first used in the 17th century.
+The term gland derives from the Old French glandre from the 13th century, extended from the Latin glandula to represent an acorn shape.